Griatch/wordtrack/README.md

     python wordtrack.py start
 ```

-This will create a new file wordtrack.txt in the same directory.
-This
+A new file `wordtrack.txt` will appear in the same directory.
+This is
-is the data file storing the wordcounts (it's easily human-readable).
-This
+the ascii data file storing the word counts.
+It's easily
+human-readable and you can also edit past word-counts by editing this
-defaults to tracking a period of 30 days and a word-count goal of
+file if you should want to.
+Wordtrack defaults to a time period of 30
-50000 words (NaNoWriMo's default).
-The period always starts from the
+days and a word-count goal of 50000 words (NaNoWriMo's default).
+The
-current day.
+period always starts from the current day.

 You can specify other periods and word-goals.
 To set a period of 20
 days and a word-goal of 30 000 words, do: